 St. Augustine, Florida – Most Historic City in America

-No city in North America has more historical relevance than St. Augustine, Florida.
+The most historic city in America is clearly St. Augustine, Florida.
 When the King of Spain sent Don Pedro Menendez de Aviles to colonize Florida in 1565, little did he know for the next 250 years the British, French and Spanish would fight for control of the region (and most of Florida).

 Apaches at Fort Castillo St. Augustine